About VIVOFrequently Asked Questions

 The VIVO project was initiated at Cornell University Library 2003 and implemented here in 2004.
 Cornell's VIVO continues with support from the Office of the Provost.
 Technology customization and disciplinary content entry are directed by appropriate subject experts in the Library, who are also part of the VIVO project team, which is comprised of the following members:

-- Kathy Chiang - Project Lead (Mann Library)
+- Kathy Chiang - VIVO Cornell Administrator (Mann Library)